martin-hanicinec-ucl/plaschem/README.md

   from the repository root (with `setup.py` file).
   This installs the package in editable mode.
   Any changes made to the code will immediately apply across the system.
-  It also means the repository folder cannot be deletedor moved without breaking the install.
+  It also means the repository folder cannot be deleted or moved without breaking the install.
 * Verify the installation of the packages succeeded by running the unit tests and run tests (by executing the prepared shell scripts):
   ```
   sh unit_tests/test.sh